walljt/architecture-katas/README.md

 Want to run the Architectural Katas yourself?
 There’s only a few things you need to know before you do.
 Ted Neward, the originator of Architectural Katas, has information on his site about leading Katas exercises.
 [Read on the original site »](https://archkatas.herokuapp.com/lead.html)

-## Start
+## Start Practicing

-No time like the present to get started  [Read on the original site »](https://archkatas.herokuapp.com/lead.html)
+No time like the present to get started.
+Don't worry about gettin  [Read on the original site »](https://archkatas.herokuapp.com/lead.html)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MzkwMjI2OCwxNDA3NTIzMjc2LDE5ND
+eyJoaXN0b3J5IjpbMTEzODc5MzYyNSwxNDA3NTIzMjc2LDE5ND
 I4OTgwMTUsMTEzNTQwMzk5NSw5ODAyOTI5MjddfQ==
 -->